 When I told fellow hikers that I had begun carrying a spice kit on the trail, a lot of them snorted something about “extra weight” before trundling off to chew on some tree bark for dinner.
 I understand where they’re coming from up to a point: if you’re trying to cut out every ounce of excess weight possible, then yes, a spice kit may not be for you.
 But if you’re willing to add an additional 4-8 ounces in order to add a range of flavors to your trail meals, then take a look at my setup below:

-The secret is to transfer everything into lightweight travel bottles whenever possible, eschewing the extra weight from product packaging.
+The secret: transfer everything into lightweight travel bottles whenever possible, eschewing the extra weight from product packaging.
 I found small shampoo bottles from Target for less than $1 apiece, and I picked up a few more on the trail from various outfitters.
 I had two exceptions to this rule: the first was for bacon bits, which were easier to access from a sandwich bag; and the other was my red/black pepper, which could usually be found in tiny plastic containers with a built-in shaker top.
 I stored everything in a quart-sized freezer bag and kept it handy at the top of my food bag.
 I always had dedicated olive oil and hot sauce bottles, switching out spices in the other bottles for what I wanted at the time of resupply.
 I highly recommend splitting spices with fellow hikers, so you can share both the cost of a full container and the wealth of better-tasting food.

 My typical repertoire of spices included the following: